Best early monitor deals for October Prime Day: Save big on Samsung, Dell, and more

 - Dell USB-C Hub Monitor P2723QE, 27-inch 2160p display/60Hz refresh rate/8ms response time, $419.99 ($140 off at Dell)

-My top pick: The Samsung UR59 is a fantastic monitor for content creators because of its size.
+My top pick: The Samsung UR59 is a fantastic monitor for content creators because of its size and curvature.
 This peripheral measures a spacious 32 inches, which is ideal for getting those minute details just right.
 It also features a refresh rate of 60Hz and an aspect ratio of 16:9.

 FAQ